liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 **Display Results in Document Form:** Never use this in production.
 Developers use this feature to view search responses in their generic, Document-based format.
-Part of a developer's job when writing search indexers is to convert Documents (the objects that get indexed) back and forth between the actual object.
+Part of a developer's job when writing search indexers is to convert Documents (the objects that get indexed) to the actual object and back again.
 This option allows developers to see how their objects are being indexed.

 **View in Context:** When an asset is clicked, show it in the portlet to which it belongs.